ben-marshall/awesome-open-hardware-verification/README.md

 - [Verification Guides](#Guides) and blog posts on how to actually go about verifying a hardware design
 - [Conferences](#Conferences) where new work on open source hardware verification is talked about

+**Note:** this list focuses on *Verification* and not *design*.
+While there are lots of cool new languages and frameworks aimed at making hardware design easier (or at least, *not Verilog/VHDL*), verification can sometimes get left out in the cold.
+While some new design tools/languages make the claim that "our new design tool `X` makes verification easier because it is written in high level language `Y`", it can often be much harder to see concrete evidence of this in terms of re-usable verification IP/frameworks/methods which are actually written in "new language/tool `Y`".
+It might seem mean, but just being a new design language which *theoretically* makes verification easier is not enough to merit inclusion on this list.
+What's needed is *practical* demonstration of making verification easier.
+This can be through libraries or IP which use "new language/tool `Y`", or in depth tutorials which explain how to use it for proper design verification.

 ---

 ## Tools: